pensjonatus/flash-fiction/blog/philosophy.md

 ---
-title: 'Philosophy'
+title: Philosophy
 date: '2012-02-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Hey, nice jacket.
 Got a minute?" said the religious guy.
 The writer stopped and